|1 month ago|

 This repository provides go bindings for the bcc framework as well as low-level routines to load and use eBPF programs from .elf files.

-We recommend vendoring gobpf and pinning its version as the API is likely to change during development.
+We recommend vendoring gobpf and pinning its version as the API is regularly changing following bcc and Linux updates and releases.

 eBPF requires a recent Linux kernel.
 A good feature list can be found here: https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md